The More Populous We Become, the More Humans Affect the Environment

 Unsustainable Land Use

-The growing human population has dramatically altered Earth’s ecosystems, transforming forests, grasslands, and other wilderness areas into farms, pasture, timberland, mines, and settlements.
-People are now using close to 75% of Earth’s ice-free land area directly [6] and are indirectly affecting the rest of the globe through pollution and climate change.
-Tallied together, global agricultural systems, land use, and forestry contribute close to 20% of all human-caused greenhouse gas emissions [6, 20].
+The growing human population has dramatically altered Earth’s ecosystems, transforming forests, grasslands, and other wilderness areas into farms, pastures, timberlands, mines, and settlements.
+People are now using close to 75% of Earth’s ice-free land area directly, and are indirectly affecting the rest of the globe through pollution and climate change [14].
+Tallied together, agriculture, forestry, and other land use contribute 15% of all human-caused greenhouse gas emissions [16, 25].

 Shrinking Forests

+Forests cover nearly a third of Earth’s land area [29].
 Trees and other plants take in CO2 and release oxygen during photosynthesis, making them key actors for planetary health and climate regulation.
-Yet human changes to landscapes, especially deforestation, have released carbon back into the atmosphere for centuries.
-In fact, forest loss prior to 1850 continues to affect atmospheric carbon dioxide concentrations, and thus the global climate, today [9].
+Yet human changes to landscapes, especially deforestation, have released hefty quantities of carbon back into the atmosphere for centuries.
+In fact, forest loss prior to 1850 continues to affect atmospheric CO2 concentrations, and thus the global climate, today [30].

 Farms Expanding, but More Are Hungry

-The leading contributor to global forest loss is agriculture.
-However, agricultural practices vary widely around the world and therefore affect regional environments differently (Figure 5).
-The main agricultural drivers include deforestation to clear land for cattle grazing or the production of commercial crops such as palm oil or soybeans, as well as forest loss from small scale farming—also known as shifting agriculture—in which farmers work on small plots of land for short periods and then move to other plots once the soil has been depleted.
-This technique is most common in landscapes where soil fertility is relatively low, such as in the tropics.
+Agriculture is the leading cause of permanent deforestation.
+Converting land for cattle grazing and the production of commercial crops such as palm oil or soybeans is the major driver behind tree loss in South America and in Southeast Asia (see Figure 5) [31].
+In Africa, more forest loss comes from small scale farming—also known as shifting agriculture—in which farmers work on small plots of land for short periods and then move to other plots once the soil has been depleted.
+This technique is most common in landscapes where soil fertility is relatively low, as is the case in much of the tropics.

-Even as world food production has grown, so have the number of people hungry—nearly reaching 690 million in 2019 [12, 35].
-Feeding the additional 2 billion people projected to be added to the planet by 2050 will require rebalancing food supply and demand [36].
-As emerging economies continue to grow, so too will the demand for resource-intensive foods like animal products.
-The demand for ruminant meat (beef, lamb, and goat) is projected to increase 88% between 2010 and 2050 [32].
-Such consumption patterns pose challenges to curbing agricultural greenhouse gas emissions and preventing the conversion of remaining forests to farmland.
-In fact, recent analysis from the United Nations, the World Bank, and the World Resources Institute concluded that without major increases in agricultural productivity, the land area required to feed the world’s growing population could wipe out most of the world’s forests and woodlands by mid-century—further accelerating the impacts of climate change [32].
+Even as world food production has grown, so have the number of people experiencing chronic hunger—exceeding 700 million in 2023 [36].
+Feeding the additional 2 billion people projected to be added to the planet by 2070 will require rebalancing food supply and demand [9].
+As emerging economies continue to grow, so too will the demand for resource-intensive foods like animal products [37].
+The demand for ruminant meat (beef, lamb, and goat) is projected to increase by 88% between 2010 and 2050, posing challenges to curbing greenhouse gas emissions and preventing the conversion of remaining forests to farmland [33].
+In fact, analysis from the United Nations, the World Bank, and the World Resources Institute concludes that without major increases in agricultural productivity, the land area required to feed the world’s growing population could wipe out most of the world’s forests and woodlands by mid-century—further accelerating the impacts of climate change [33].
+At the same time, changing climate and weather patterns make farming more challenging.
+Higher temperatures and prolonged droughts can easily lead to stress on farm animals and crop failures [38].

 Combating Climate Change

-Reducing the impacts of climate change and meeting the goals set forth by the Paris Agreement [37] will require immediate and ambitious action to decarbonize economies, halt deforestation, restore ecosystems, and remove CO2 from the atmosphere [4].
-Wealthier industrial countries bear the greatest responsibility to cut emissions and help less affluent countries move onto a sustainable development path through financial and capacity-building assistance [14].
+Reducing the impacts of climate change and meeting the goals set forth by the Paris Agreement will require immediate and ambitious action to decarbonize economies, halt deforestation, restore ecosystems, and remove CO2 from the atmosphere [4, 39].
+Wealthier industrial countries bear the greatest responsibility to cut emissions and help less affluent countries move onto a sustainable development path through financial and capacity-building assistance.

 The Future Is Green

-The good news is that though they are starting from a comparatively small base, solar and wind power are now the fastest growing sources of energy [19].
-In a growing number of locations around the world, solar and wind are also the cheapest sources of electricity [39].
-Between 2010 and 2019, the cost of generating electricity from wind farms fell by 39%, and from solar projects by a massive 82% [39].
-In Australia, for example, government data revealed that solar power would undercut coal-generated electricity on cost, even if the coal itself were free [40].
-In the United States, well over 300 of the country’s 520 coal-fired power plants have recently closed or announced retirement [41].
+The good news is that though they are starting from a comparatively small base, solar and wind power are now the fastest growing sources of energy [20].
+In a growing number of locations around the world, solar and wind are also the cheapest sources of electricity [42].
+Between 2010 and 2022, the global average cost of electricity from wind farms fell by 69%, and from solar photovoltaics by a massive 89% [42].
+In Australia, for example, government data revealed that solar power undercuts coal-generated electricity on cost, even if the coal itself were free [43].
+In the United States, renewables have recently surpassed both coal and nuclear power as sources of energy [44].
+Of the country’s 530 coal-fired power plants, 385 have recently closed or announced plans to retire [45].

-Modelling reveals that robust connected electric grids with solar, wind, and hydropower can balance fluctuations in renewable energy supply [42].
-With the costs of batteries also falling quickly, the potential carbon emissions cuts in the energy sector grow.
-For instance, half of new solar systems in Germany are installed with battery storage [43].
-Combining rooftop solar systems with storage batteries and electric vehicles makes it possible to replace oil with sun-power for driving [40].
+Robust connected electric grids with solar, wind, and hydropower can balance fluctuations in renewable energy supply [46].
+With the costs of batteries also falling quickly, the potential carbon emissions cuts in the energy sector grow [47].
+Combining rooftop solar systems with storage batteries and electric vehicles make it possible to use sun-power around the clock and to swap out petroleum for driving.
+Germany illustrates this potential: in 2023 it doubled the number of batteries attached to solar PV systems to over 1 million units, which will help the country reach its goal to get 80% of its electricity from renewable sources [48].

 The Future Is Climate-Smart Food Production

+As energy efficiency has increased, so has agricultural efficiency.
 Over recent decades, farmers around the world have increased the amount of food they produce from a given parcel of land.
-Such efficiency gains can also reduce farming’s climate impact.
-In the United States, for example, crop and livestock output increased by roughly 30% over the last 20 years, while farm-based greenhouse gas emissions rose by 6% [35, 46].
-However, researchers maintain that the global agriculture sector must reduce emissions by two-thirds or more by 2050 against 2010 levels in order to avoid dangerous climate change [32].
+Such yield gains moderate farming’s climate impact.
+In the United States, for example, grain and livestock output increased by roughly 50% over the last 30 years while farm-based greenhouse gas emissions rose by 6% [51, 52].
+However, further innovations are paramount.
+The future of food security depends on the development of sustainable food systems that facilitate equitable production and consumption, reduce degradation, prevent biodiversity loss, and build resilience.
+Researchers maintain that the global agriculture sector must reduce emissions by two-thirds or more by 2050 against 2010 levels in order to avoid dangerous climate change [33].
 This target includes ceasing the conversion of forests to agriculture and actively reforesting large areas of land around the world.
 Additional increases in crop yields will be necessary to achieve that goal while reducing hunger.

 The Future Is Conscious Consumption

-Reducing agricultural emissions while feeding a growing population also entails ensuring that the food produced makes it to dinner tables rather than being wasted.
-Approximately one-third of the food raised or prepared does not get consumed [50].
-Food waste is to blame for about 8% of global greenhouse gas emissions [51].
-Food waste can be reduced through a variety of interventions from the farm to the consumer, ranging from improvements in infrastructure for storage, processing, and transportation in food supply chains to the establishment of national food-waste targets and policies that discourage wasteful consumption [52].
+Beyond improving land management, creating a sustainable food future involves major economic and cultural shifts, including reigning in food waste and transitioning diets that are heavy in meat towards more plant-based foods [33].
+Currently about one-third of the food raised or prepared is not eaten [56].
+Food waste is to blame for roughly 10% of global greenhouse gas emissions [14, 57, 58].
+A variety of interventions from the farm to the consumer—ranging from improvements in infrastructure for storage, processing, and transportation in food supply chains to the establishment of national food-waste targets and policies that discourage wasteful consumption—can help ensure that more food makes it to dinner tables [59].

-Additionally, the fact that raising livestock for meat, milk, and eggs generates substantial greenhouse gas emissions and is among the leading causes of deforestation, biodiversity loss, and water pollution signals the potential environmental benefits of limiting consumption of animal products (Figure 6) [53-55].
-For example, if each person chose to limit their average daily beef consumption to 52 calories (adding up to about 6 hamburgers per month), we could greatly reduce the amount of land needed to raise cattle and grow feed crops, while making close to half the cuts in greenhouse gas emissions needed in agriculture by 2050, according to the World Resource Institute [56].
+Additionally, the fact that raising livestock for meat, milk, and eggs generates substantial greenhouse gas emissions and is among the leading causes of deforestation, biodiversity loss, and water pollution signals the potential environmental benefits of limiting the consumption of animal products (see Figure 6) [60-63].
+For example, if each person chose to limit their beef consumption to an average of 1,560 calories a month (about six hamburgers worth), far less land would be needed to raise cattle and grow their feed, taking the world about halfway to meeting 2050 goals for agricultural emissions cuts, according to the World Resource Institute [64].

 Some of the most effective interventions to reduce future food demand and thus agriculture-related greenhouse gas emissions will be those that facilitate slower population growth.
 This is especially true for the regions in which population growth is expected to occur the fastest.
 Stabilizing population involves increasing educational opportunities for girls, expanding access to high quality reproductive health services, and reducing infant and child mortality rates through improved health services [33].